sirredbeard/anaconda3desktopfile/README.md

 cd anaconda3desktopfile/
 ```

-Edit path to your anaconda3 location (/home/sirredbeard/anaconda3, /opt/anaconda3, etc.) in your editor of choice.
+Edit path to your anaconda3 location (e.g. /home/sirredbeard/anaconda3, /opt/anaconda3, etc.) in your editor of choice.
 ```
 nano anaconda.desktop
 ```